arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 ---

-<a id="other-differences"></a>
+<a id="surface-mount-pads"></a>

-## Other differences
+## Surface mount pads

-Besides the pinout layout, there are other visual differences in the Nano Family boards.
+Some boards in the Nano family have pads that can be soldered or cut to change the board's configuration.

 ### VUSB pads